piaudonn/AS_Ping/README.md

 ## What the #$% is the script doing?

 There are plenty of pretty cool tools to manipulate Kerberos at the raw level.
 Unfortunately, most of them are considered "hacking" tool by antivirus software.
 So, I decided to send the data direction using a TCP socket.
-I originally built an ASN library in PowerShell tool (without .Net import, pure PowerShell) but I figured since the message we send and the message we parse are predictable in length and structure, I decided not to use it in the final code.
+I originally built an ASN library in PowerShell too (without .Net import, pure PowerShell) but I figured since the message we send and the message we parse are predictable in length and structure, I decided not to use it in the final code.

 ## Will my security team see what I am doing?